ssenmosip/mosip-temp-documentation/MOSIP-REST-API-guidelines.md

 15.3.
 Request payload:
+This is an optional field.
 The request payload goes here.

 For example,